vmyrgiotis/soil-texture-calc/README.md

-Derive soil texture class and wilting-point to field-capacity ratio from clay, silt and sand content information
+Derive soil texture class and "wilting-point to field-capacity" ratio from clay, silt and sand content information